Home » Wine & Rosemary Beef

 • Chopped fresh parsley

-1. Melt butter/olive oil in 8 cup pan and gently cook onions and garlic until translucent.
+1. Melt butter/olive oil in pan and gently cook onions and garlic until translucent.
 This sweetens the onions and garlic.

-2. Turn up heat, add beef strips, and sauté beef strips until evenly brown or seared.
+2. Turn up heat, add beef strips, and sauté until strips are evenly brown or seared.

 I have also made this with Angus beef bottom round, labeled for a pot roast.
 Cut off heavy fat, and cut into small cubes.
 Roughly 2 hours in 350 oven or 30 minutes in pressure cooker once it comes to pressure.